twig-energy/stronk/README.md

 We depend on Boost's type_index package to get compile time generated ids for each type to be able to sort types for units (so we can compare types generated from different expressions).

-In the extensions subfolder we have added skills for common third party libraries: `fmt`, `absl` and `gtest`. using these also requires the relevant third party libraries to be installed.
+In the extensions subfolder we have added skills for common third party libraries: `fmt`, `absl` and `gtest`.
+Using these also requires the relevant third party libraries to be installed.

 # Building and installing